 That same year (2005), Gibsone conducted another Holotropic Breathwork (HB) workshop (lasting three days) at Newbold House (Forres), an event to which UNITAR turned a typically blind eye.
-Strangely enough, so too did the Findhorn Foundation, who denied any connection with that event.
-This evasive strategy was nevertheless transparent, in view of close mutual associations existing between the Foundation and the splinter organisation vested in Newbold House.
+The Findhorn Foundation denied any connection with that workshop.
+This evasive strategy was nevertheless transparent, in view of close mutual associations existing between the Foundation and a splinter organisation vested in Newbold House.
 Furthermore, the HB event was glowingly advertised in the internal magazine of the Findhorn Foundation.
 The HB anomaly was the subject of a dispute with the Office of the Scottish Charity Regulator, to which I am a direct witness as the complaining epistolist involved.
-Like UNITAR, the OSCR also failed to take due action, although the latter body clearly recognised the discrepancy.
-The efficiency of the OSCR is now much in question.
+Like UNITAR, the OSCR also failed to take due action.
+However, the OSCR clearly recognised the discrepancy, which means that OSCR efficiency cannot be taken for granted.

 Although UNITAR had sanctioned the Ecovillage Training (as a result of pleading from Gibsone and his colleagues), the ecovillage personnel were desirous of a much stronger liaison.
-This process has been described elsewhere, and suffice it to say here that the ambition to gain CIFAL status was rushed to completion in 2006 with the complicity of Moray Council, who saw in the CIFAL investiture a golden opportunity for tourism dividends in Moray.
+This process has been described elsewhere.
+The ambition to gain CIFAL status was rushed to completion in 2006 with the complicity of Moray Council, who saw in the CIFAL investiture a golden opportunity for tourism dividends in Moray.
 Local councillors, who had formerly been quite indifferent to ecology, were suddenly captivated by the prospect of gains and profits.
 The Scottish Executive followed suit, being another party immune to objections about lack of scruple and misleading forms of “education.”
 Only money talks in some bureaucracies.

-The Findhorn Foundation were escaping debt and achieving further donations.
+The Findhorn Foundation were escaping debt and gaining further donations because of UNITAR tags.
 In 2005, a closely related project associated with Craig Gibsone gained a loan of £1.36 million from a single donor “connected to the Findhorn Foundation.”
 See the Update November 2005 to my Letter of Complaint to David Lorimer.

 13.9 The 2002 Internet Stigma and No Review of Dissident Book

-Meanwhile, the Findhorn Foundation management had accomplished in 2002 an internet stigma that will not be forgotten by those with the ability to analyse, as distinct from those who get paid for perfunctory bureaucratic roles.
-Desperate to confirm integrity and efficiency after the public disclosure of their heavy debt, the erring management desired to stave off the significant criticisms in Stephen Castro’s Hypocrisy and Dissent within the Findhorn Foundation (1996).
-The only available defence they could display on the web was a very superficial item by their supporter Bill Metcalf, a zealous advocate of “intentional community” who insisted that the Castro book was not worthy of review.
+Meanwhile, the Findhorn Foundation management had accomplished, in 2002, an internet stigma that will not be forgotten by those with the ability to analyse, as distinct from those who get paid for perfunctory bureaucratic roles.
+Desperate to plead integrity and efficiency after the public disclosure of their heavy debt, the erring management desired to stave off the significant criticisms in Stephen Castro’s Hypocrisy and Dissent within the Findhorn Foundation (1996).
+The only available defence the Foundation management could display on the web was a very superficial item by their supporter Bill Metcalf, a zealous advocate of “intentional community” who insisted that the Castro book was not worthy of review.
 This excuse for no review, disowning fair analysis, was so transparent that it can serve as a permanent reminder of what suspect organisations can achieve in defective non-democratic agendas.

 The Letter to UNESCO is a much longer and more thorough document than the Metcalf dismissal of dissident data.
-The status of Bill Metcalf as a spokesman of “intentional community” does not cancel out relevant standards of assessment maintained by the human community at large.
-Metcalf’s supporter status rests upon his partisan text The Findhorn Book of Community Living, which is notably an in-house publication of the organisation described and eulogised as a model of community living.
+The status of Bill Metcalf, as a spokesman of “intentional communit,y” does not cancel out relevant standards of assessment maintained by the human community at large.
+Metcalf’s supporter status rested upon his partisan text The Findhorn Book of Community Living, an in-house publication of the organisation described and eulogised as a model of community living.